mindspore-ai/mindscience/MindFlow/applications/data_driven/cae_lstm/README.md

 Riemann problem: The coordinate range is \[0, 1\], and the calculation time t ranges from \[0, 0.25].
 A total of 1250 flow field snapshots, each with a matrix size of (128, 128).

 Kelvin-Helmholtz instability problem: The coordinate range is \[-0.5, 0.5\], and the calculation time t ranges from \[0, 1.5] and is divided into an average of 1786 time steps.
 A total of 1786 flow field snapshots, each with a matrix size of (256, 256).

+cylinder flow: Using 128✖128 grids to interpolate flow field data for convolutional network processing.
+There are a total of 51 Reynolds (Re = 100, 110, 120, ..., 600), and there are 401 flow field snapshots in each Reynolds, each with a matrix size of (128, 128).

 The download address for the dataset is: [data_driven/cae-lstm/dataset](https://download.mindspore.cn/mindscience/mindflow/dataset/applications/data_driven/cae-lstm)